 It is a bit of an oxymoron to mention “great” and “worst” in the same phrase.
 It is almost like saying the best loser or strongest weakling.
-Then again, is that not exactly what we, as a nation, said to the terrorists, the world, and most importantly to each other on that seemingly uneventful Tuesday morning, with nothing but perfect blue September skies on the eleventh day of the ninth month in two-thousand and one, Anno Domini?
+Then again, is this not exactly what we, as a nation, said to the terrorists, the world, and most importantly to each other on that seemingly uneventful Tuesday morning, with nothing but perfect blue September skies on the eleventh day of the ninth month in two-thousand and one, Anno Domini?

 I do not intend for this to be a post that talks about the events that occurred on that fateful day- I believe that we all have an education, if not first hand knowledge, of what happened and how our lives were individually affected by the aftermath.
 Instead, I’d like to point out that we have not broken our solemn promise to “Never Forget” as we both move forward and respectfully honor the lost.